Mosquito and Spider Bites Versus Bed Bug Bites

 Mysterious Skin Condition.
 Not Bed Bug Bites.

 The number of rashes in the world is endless.
-The above picture is of an unknown dermatological condition.
+For example, the above picture is of an unknown dermatological condition that even the doctor couldn't decerne.
+That's why the more information you can gather, the more likely you will find the cause of the rash.

-If you have an unidentified rash, it is important to see a doctor.
-Children must always see a doctor for a mysterious rash.
+If you have an unidentified rash, especially one which returns, consider seeing a doctor.
+Children must always see a doctor for a mysterious rash or mysterious symptoms.
 They are more likely to get one of the five major rash diseases, which can be dangerous.
+They are also more susceptible to the flu, and the recent polio-like virus which the CDC confirmed in 22 states in 2018.

 © 2012 Melody Trent